How To Sew A Patch On A Backpack: A Comprehensive Tutorial for Beginners

 Steps to sewing patches on backpacks

-For hand sewn patches, you will need the following items and tools:
+For hand sewn patches, the following items and tools are needed:

 • A thimble (optional),